InitialXW/aws-health-integration/README.md

 npm install
 cdk bootstrap aws://<your admin AWS account id>/<region where you Organization is> aws://<your worker AWS account id>/<region where your worker services to be>
 cd lambda/src
-# Depending on your buid environment, you might want o change the arch type to x84 or arm in lambda/src/template.yaml file before build
+# Depending on your build environment, you might want o change the arch type to x84 or arm in lambda/src/template.yaml file before build
 sam build --use-container
 cd ../..
 ```